SCMAlgebras: a Macaulay2 package for sequentially Cohen-Macaulayness: Introduction

 The notion of {\SCM} modules was originally introduced by Stanley \cite{Stan_book} in the graded setting, as an algebraic counterpart to the concept of nonpure shellable complexes, which had been developed by Björner and Wachs \cite{BW} in the context of combinatorics and discrete geometry.
 Later on, Schenzel \cite{S} independently introduced the notion of {\FCM} modules and proved the equivalence of this notion to the {\SCM} property.
 Since then, the theory of {\SCM} modules has garnered significant attention from many authors \cite{ABG,AM,CD,CDSS,D,ERT2022b,G,HTYZN,HS,LRR,SZ,VTV,W}, particularly due to its deep connections with the study of algebraic properties of combinatorial objects such as simplicial complexes and graphs.

 In this paper, we present a new {\em Macaulay2} \cite{GDS} package, {\tt SCMAlgebras} \cite{L_pack}, designed to check whether a given module or ideal satisfies the {\SCM} property.
-This package implements key theoretical results, such as Theorem \ref{thm:SCM_DefModChar}, which characterizes sequentially Cohen-Macaulay modules in terms of their modules of deficiency, and Proposition \ref{prop:SCM-char-goodarzi} due to Goodarzi \cite{G}, which provides an efficient criterion for verifying the {\SCM} property for homogeneous ideal.
-To support these results, the package introduces new computational tools, such as functions for calculating the modules of deficiency (see Definition \ref{def:ModulDef}) and generating filter ideals (see Definition \ref{def:FilterIdeal}), both of which are crucial for testing the {\SCM} property of the input objects.
-Moreover, the filter ideals serve as useful tools for checking the unmixedness of an ideal (Proposition \ref{prop:unmixedness_char}), {\em via} the notion of unmixed layer.
+This package implements key theoretical results, such as Theorem \ref{thm:SCM_DefModChar}, which characterizes {\SCM} modules in terms of their modules of deficiency, and Proposition \ref{prop:SCM-char-goodarzi} due to Goodarzi \cite{G}, which provides an efficient criterion for verifying the {\SCM} property for homogeneous ideal.
+To support these results, the package introduces computational tools for calculating the modules of deficiency (see Definition \ref{def:ModulDef}) and generating filter ideals (see Definition \ref{def:FilterIdeal}), both of which are fundamental for testing the {\SCM} property of the input objects.
+Beyond this primary goal, these constructions also enable the computation of related invariants and the study of further properties.
+In particular, the filter ideals provide an effective approach for checking the unmixedness of an ideal (Proposition \ref{prop:unmixedness_char}) \emph{via} the notion of unmixed layer, while the package also includes routines for investigating {\CM} type conditions.
+In this way, {\tt SCMAlgebras} provides a broader computational framework for the study of modules and ideals, extending its applicability beyond the verification of the {\SCM} property.

 These tools extend the functionality of the software, playing as a starting point for future development in the manipulation of {\SCM} property in both theoretical and applied contexts.